 Make it even more meaningful by finding a cause that speaks to your heart.
 Maybe that means sponsoring a local children’s soccer baseball league and buying their uniforms (with your logo on the front).
 Or perhaps you can sponsor a local 5K run — this is a great idea if your business is connected with the health industry, such as a spa.
 If you’re a landscaping company, you can volunteer your time in a beautification project in your area.
 Or if you own a home construction company, find a local person or organization that could use your services to help make a habitable home for someone in need.
 Get your employees involved by giving them a paid day off to volunteer as a team.
 The possibilities are limitless and many can easily tie into your business and brand.

-By setting personal business goals and making business New Year’s resolutions — big or small — you can become a stronger business owner in 2020.
+By setting personal business goals and making business New Year’s resolutions — big or small — you can become a stronger business owner in the new year.
 Growth is a sign of a successful business, and when customers see you expanding your equipment, offerings, location or activities, it sends a message that they’re dealing with a company that is well run and likely to last.